lapeju99/DSA-Portfolio/README.md

 GROUP BY [Customer_Name]
 ORDER BY Total_Profit DESC;

+## Question 10:
-Question 10:Which customer returned items, and what segment do they belong to?
+Which customer returned items, and what segment do they belong to?

 SELECT DISTINCT TOP 10 o.[Order_ID], o.[Customer_Name], o.[Customer_Segment]
 FROM [dbo].[KMS Sql Case Study] o